When you think of a person who is very physically fit, who do you see?

 Measurement: Skin fold calipers, BIA, DEXA (See: 5 Ways to Measure Body Fat Percentage)

 Significance: Of all 10 facets of physical fitness, body composition is the only non-performance metric.
 For this reason, it is sometimes not included in other physical fitness lists.
 While it is possible for an individual to have a high degree of fitness and still have excess body fat, losing body fat while retaining lean muscle will improve all other physical fitness metrics given the power to weight ratio will be improved, along with other general health markers.

 Definition: The ability of a muscle group to exert force

-Measurement: Multiple tests must be completed to test more than one muscle group.
+Measurement: Multiple tests can be completed to test more than one movement pattern.
 Examples include max effort on exercises like the squat, bench press, or deadlift from 1-6 repetitions.

-Significance: Strength is required to perform basic functional movements in our life like squatting, lunging, pushing, pulling, and bending are important in our everyday life.
+Significance: Strength is required to perform basic functional movements like squatting, lunging, pushing, pulling, and bending that are important in our everyday life.
 In addition, as we age muscle size and strength tend to decrease along with bone mass, which can be reversed with strength training.

 3. Cardiovascular Fitness

 Definition: Ability of the circulatory systems and respiratory systems to supply oxygen during sustained physical activity.

 Measurement: VO2 Max Test, sub-maximal YMCA Step Test